2026 Transition to Independence Fair

 Picture

-Housing Options with Brent Day Program, FHAR, and Housing Choices - Arroyo Creek Room
+Housing Options with Brent Day Program, FHAR, and Housing Choices -Corte Madera Creek Room

 Learn about the variety of housing options available for individuals connected with Regional Centers.
 This workshop will help participants and their support networks understand: